 PETER SAGAL, HOST:

-SAGAL: Bill Kurtis is going to read for you three news-related limericks with the last word or phrase missing from each.
-If you can fill in that last word or phrase correctly in two of the limericks, you'll be a winner.
+SAGAL: All right.
+Give it a try.
+Welcome to the show, Donald.
+Bill Kurtis is going to read you three news-related limericks with the last word or phrase missing from each.
+If you can fill in that last word or phrase correctly in two the limericks, you will be a winner.
 You ready to play?

 (SOUNDBITE OF BELL)

-SAGAL: Yeah, that's true.
-Here is your next limerick.
+SAGAL: Yeah, it's better for me.
+All right, here is your next limerick.